sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 - Addicted (Not me) - are more active than active people
 - Celebs/Content Creators/Influencers - millions of followers, they rarely interact with you

-The people you wanna be friends with are the occasional poster, active and addicted category.
+The people you want to be friends with are the occasional poster, active and addicted category.

 ### Types based on motivation